-As a homeschooling mom of three children, ages 4, 6 and 8, in three different grades who also runs a blog, life is pretty busy!
+As a homeschooling mom of three children, in three different grades, who also runs a blog, life is pretty busy!

 There are no doubts I am outnumbered here.
 They are three and I am just one to do everything.
 Well, I don’t really have to do everything because they need to know that they also have their share of responsibilities in our house.

 It is very important for us, as parents, to teach our children very early in life to be careful and responsible for what God has entrusted in our hands: toys, clothes, money, food, our house, etc. As I learned from a friend, we are not raising kids – we are raising adults!
 Adults who we want to be independent and responsible.

 1- Have a Routine in Place:

 To teach kids independence and responsibility, have a routine in place.
 I am not talking about a set schedule for everything, but a routine that flows naturally with your family rhythms.

 In my almost nine years as a mother, I have always run better having a routine in place.
 I also notice that having a routine in place makes my children feel somehow grounded, they know what they are expected to do when they get up when they finish their meals, or what time they need to go to bed.
 Not that they ever go to bed when they are supposed to!
 But that’s another story.